 The learning rate controls the adaption speed of the model to the problem.
 Smaller learning rates require more training epochs given the smaller changes made to the weights of each update.
 Hence required a longer training process.
 Whereas larger learning rates result in more rapid changes as well as require fewer training epochs.

-When a learning rate is too large, it can cause the model to converge too fast to a suboptimal solution, whereas a learning rate that is too small can cause the process stuck in training.
+When a learning rate is too large, it can cause the model to converge too fast to a suboptimal solution, i.e. The gradient may oscillate back and forth around the minimum and may not even converge.
+Whereas a learning rate that is too small can cause the process stuck in training.

 Since learning rate is a configurable parameter, the challenge of training NNs involves careful selection of the learning rate.
 A traditional default value for the learning rate is either 0.1 or 0.01, and this may represent a good starting point on most of the problems.
 (It is common to grid search learning rates on a log scale [0.1, 1×10^-5].
 But very time-consuming.)
 In this study, we decide our learning rates to be 0.01,0.005 and 0.001.